vaporsjs/ethers.js/docs/v5/api/signer/README.md

 This should return a **copy** of *transactionRequest*, follow the same procedure as `checkTransaction` and fill in any properties required for sending a transaction.
 The result should have all promises resolved; if needed the [resolveProperties](/v5/api/utils/properties/#utils-resolveproperties) utility function can be used for this.

-The default implementation calls `checkTransaction` and resolves to if it is an ENS name, adds `gasPrice`, `nonce`, `gasLimit` and `chainId` based on the related operations on Signer.
+The default implementation calls `checkTransaction` and resolves to if it is an VNS name, adds `gasPrice`, `nonce`, `gasLimit` and `chainId` based on the related operations on Signer.

 Wallet